Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Discussion

-Compared with the lensed image of Cloverleaf at $\sim$300\,GHz, those at radio bands have different spatial distributions, also known as differential lensing \citep[e.g.,][]{Serjeant2012,Er2014}, which indicates that the emission distributions at different bands are different from one another in the source plane.
+Compared with the lensed image of Cloverleaf at $\sim$300\,GHz, those at radio bands have different spatial distributions, which indicates that the emission distributions at different bands are different from one another in the source plane, similar to the case of strongly lensed quasar MG J0751+2716 with a radio jet \citep{Spingola2018, Powell2022}.
 This can be inferred directly from the reconstructed source planes (see Fig.~\ref{fig:SourceImages}).
-All reconstructed radio images contain radio structures on scales of ${\sim}0.9\times0.4\,\mathrm{kpc}$, on the northwest part of the inner caustics.
+All reconstructed radio images contain radio structures on scales of ${\sim}0.9\times0.4\,\mathrm{kpc}$, on the northwest part of the inner caustics, which are absent at the sub-millimetre wavelength.